nodonnell98/nodonnell98/README.md

 ### Hey!
 I'm Niall 👋

-*He/Him, Full Stack Developer for [Wildgoose](wearewildgoose.com)*
+*He/Him, Growth Full Stack Developer for [Wildgoose](wearewildgoose.com)*

-I'm a software developer learning as much as I can about front end web design.
+I'm a software developer who loves learning as much as I can.
 I work primarily with Ruby on Rails but in my own time I enjoy developing my skills with other technologies.

-I have also given a professional seminar at the FutureSync 2020 Tech Conference [FutureSync](https://2020.futuresync.co.uk/)
+I have also given several professional seminar at venues such as the FutureSync 2020 Tech Conference [FutureSync](https://2020.futuresync.co.uk/) and Digital Plymouth.

 ### Get in touch